 - 5-6 dashes of walnut or old fashioned bitters (only if using walnuts in the recipe)

-- Whisk egg whites with pinch of salt until stiff and dry.
+Whisk egg whites with pinch of salt until stiff and dry.
+The liquidy chear egg white texture should be replaced with a foamy texture.
 Gradually add the sugar, whisking until a thick and glossy meringue is achieved.

 Gently fold in the nuts, chocolate, vanilla and bitters.

 Using a teaspoon, drop heaping spoonfuls (but don't go any larger) onto the parchment, spaced 1" apart.

 Put the baking sheets into the oven.
 Shut the door.
 Immediately turn the oven off.

 Leave these alone without opening the door overnight.
 In the morning, they will easily come off the parchment paper.
 They will keep in an airtight container for a week.
 But who are we kidding, they'll be gone before you know it!